TypeSafeSchwalbe/Wein2D/README.md

 - playing sounds
 - simple methods for detecting collision

-There is also a stripped version for android development, [Wein2DAndroid](https://www.github.com/devtaube/wein2dandroid).
+There is also a version for android development, [Wein2DAndroid](https://www.github.com/devtaube/wein2dandroid).

 ## Code example
 This is a simple Example for a program (ExampleProgram.java):